jacobtabak/Fragment-Switcher/README.md

 FragmentSwitcher
 ================

-FragmentSwitcher is an adapter-based fragment container similar to a ViewPager.
+FragmentSwitcher is an adapter-based, state-saving fragment container similar to a ViewPager.

 It was designed with the NavigationDrawer and Tab patterns in mind but can be used anywhere that you switch between fragments and would like to retain instance state.